mouaadaassou/K8s-Graylog/README.md

 <br/><br/>

 ## Introduction
-all we know that collecting data - Logs, ... - from different data sources - whether it is an application, server, service, ... - is a necessity to have a better tracking system that tells what went wrong with your system at a specific time, also to know exactly how your system behave.
+all know that collecting data - Logs, ... - from different data sources - whether it is an application, server, service, ... - is a necessity to have a better tracking system that tells what went wrong with your system at a specific time, also to know exactly how your system behave.
 Here Comes Graylog to do the job, collecting data from different sources, creating dashboards, streams, and also